 What role does content repurposing play?

-Understandably you’re probably wondering how on earth you can please all of these different kinds of learners!
+You’re probably wondering how on earth you please all of these different kinds of learners.

-Well, the answer is it’s not easy (and not entirely necessary), but content repurposing can really help.
+Well, the answer is it’s not easy (and not entirely necessary), but content repurposing can help.

 Content repurposing can also be about finding different ways to communicate the same message.

-Essentially, we could say that it helps us to accommodate different learning styles.
+Essentially, it helps us to accommodate different learning styles.

-When you create your content try to always have in mind which learning style it’s best suited for.
+When you create content always bear in mind the learning style it’s best suited for.

 What to do next

-Next time you create a piece of content and you want to repurpose it.
-Stop.
-Think about the learning style that your content is currently suited for.
-Then think about a new learning style that you’d like to apply to help you connect with a different audience.
+Next time you create a piece of content that you want to repurpose, think about the learning styles your content is currently suited to.
+Then, think about ways you can reach those with different learning styles.

 By doing this, you’re making your content easier to consume for a broader range of people.

-If someone is able to consume your message with minimal effort on their behalf, they will pay more attention.
-They’ll learn, they’ll remember, they’ll love it and they’ll share it and that is an absolute win-win for everyone!
+If someone can consume your message with minimal effort they will pay more attention.
+They’ll learn, they’ll remember, they’ll love it, and they’ll share it, and that is a win-win for everyone!